Amir2000 Image Automation V1.0 | Case Study

 6. Resize for Ollama: generate temporary model inputs and set ollama_path.

-7. Caption/keywords prefill: local LLM suggestions for caption, alt text, and keywords, with optional CLIP nature classifier hints, species-aware wildlife consistency checks, strict duplicate controls, Stage 6 timeout/quarantine safeguards, and pre-review QC report output in data/prefill_qc_last.json.
+7. Caption/keywords prefill and proof: local LLM suggestions for caption, alt text, and keywords, with optional classifier hints, strict duplicate controls, bounded repair attempts, metadata_quality proof rows, Stage 6 timeout/quarantine safeguards, and pre-review QC report output in data/prefill_qc_last.json.

 8. Open review editor: enter the human decision phase.